GfSE/SAF-Specification/developing-saf/development.md

 The conceptual model is the foundation of SAF development.
 It governs, which items SAF consist of and how these items are related.

-The inner architecture follows the concepts of ISO 42010.
+It follows the concepts of ISO 42010.
+SAF extends ISO 42010 in a way that SAF is able to express a rationale for a Stakeholders Concern.
+This should possibly be added to ISO 42010.

 ![Bild](../diagrams/Concept-Model-Definition.svg)